AlfonsoElsea/drones/README.md

 that runs the Task Scheduler

-The aplication server runs in: http://127.0.0.1:8000/
+The aplication server runs at: http://127.0.0.1:8000/

 I have included and export of a POSTMAN Collection in a folder named 'Tools' inside the project, it have all the endpints ready to taste.